stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 strange things in sleep, and awake with a kind of exaltation instead of terror.
 I do not believe I need to wait for the full change as most have waited.
 If I did, my father would probably shut me up in a sanitarium as my poor little cousin is shut up.
 Stupendous and unheard-of splendours await me below, and I shall seek them soon.
-I&auml;-R'lyeh!
+Iä-R'lyeh!
 Cthulhu fhtagn!
-I&auml;!
+Iä!
-I&auml;!
+Iä!
 No, I shall not shoot myself--I cannot be made to shoot myself!

   I shall plan my cousin's escape from that Canton madhouse, and together we shall go to marvel-shadowed Innsmouth.
 We shall swim out to that brooding reef in the sea